-8 Items To Never Buy at Dollar Stores
+8 Dollar Store Items You Should Never Buy

 With inflation continuing to push us to our (bank) breaking point, we’re getting desperate to find ways to save on everyday products.
 And so we’re flocking to stores that promise hefty discounts including dollar stores, which have seen a spike in traffic in recent months.
 And more are on the way.
 Dollar General, for example, is, as a recent Forbes article put it “spreading like hot gossip” through small towns across the U.S.